t-doc-org/common/docs/reference/elements.md

   are dependency identifiers and the values can be either version numbers or full URLs.
 See [`deps.py`](https://github.com/t-doc-org/common/blob/main/tdoc/common/deps.py) for the list of dependencies and their default version.
-The versions can be overridden for a whole site via the `tdoc_versions` option in `conf.py`.

   ```{code-block} yaml
   versions: